Get insider access

 Differences Between Sizes And Variants

-There's only one colorway for the eufy X10 Pro Omni, though different product bundles are available on the manufacturer's website.
+The eufy X10 Pro Omni is available in two colorways: Black and White.
+Different product bundles are also available on the manufacturer's website.
 You can buy this vacuum by itself, with a set of six extra dustbags for its multifunction dock, or with a set of extra replacement parts, which includes:

 • 1x pair of mopping pads